Practical Frequently Asked Questions about Retreats:

 If arriving early or leaving late, please respect the routine of the House and those engaged in long-term silent retreats, by treating the opportunity as additional silent retreat time, and observing the House Guidelines.

 Please pay the Personal Retreat daily rate for any additional time you spend here.

 What is the accommodation like?

 We offer very simple but comfortable, shared accommodation.
 Rooms are for two or three, single-sex, usually with people of similar age.
 Younger retreatants may be in a dormitory of up to six people.

 Single Rooms: We have a very limited number of single rooms and these are allocated depending on the needs of the individuals on each retreat.
 Medical needs are given priority, followed by consideration of age.
 If you feel that you need a single room, please request this when booking.

-The Meditation Hall is fitted with a hearing loop facility which is compatible with hearing aids.
+We have a hearing loop facility in the Meditation Hall which is compatible with hearing aids.

 Vegan, non-dairy and wheat-free/gluten-free options are available on request.